apache/doris/docs/en/administrator-guide/config/be_config.md

 ### `brpc_num_threads`

-This configuration is mainly used to modify the num of bthreads for brpc.
-The default value is set to -1, which means the num of bthreads is #cpu-cores.
+This configuration is mainly used to modify the number of bthreads for brpc.
+The default value is set to -1, which means the number of bthreads is #cpu-cores.

 User can set this configuration to a larger value to get better QPS performance.
 For more information, please refer to `https://github.com/apache/incubator-brpc/blob/master/docs/cn/benchmark.md`